 Saffron, a music tech initiative that is addressing the gender imbalance in the music industry was founded in Bristol in 2015 by Laura Lewis-Paul.

 The music tech industry is at present made up of only 5% women.
-The goal is to grow that number and push for gender equality by building safe spaces for women, female identifying and non-binary people in order for them to learn and develop confidence.
+Mix Night wants to change that.
+The goal is to grow that number and push for gender equality by building safe spaces for women, female-identifying and non-binary people in order for them to learn and develop confidence.

 Saffron mainly offers training in music production, sound engineering and DJing along with operating an artist development program and record label.